 In this case, you can use Aximmetry to simply render the background to your composite, which is put together in the external keyer.

-No, or very limited virtual camera movement, since there is no engine to match the camera's image to the transformation of the virtual set/background.
+There is no or very limited virtual camera movement since there is no engine to match the camera's image to the transformation of the virtual set/background.

 Potentially, there are two ways to set up your system with an external keyer if you are using a tracked camera.

 You feed the studio camera's image to the external keyer, which will produce two outputs:

 At the same time, the tracking system is connected to Aximmetry.

 Place the tracked camera compound in your project, depending on the type of scene you are using.

 You can set up the fill and the matte exactly the same way as with the virtual camera.

 You can find more details on how to set up camera tracking in the Inputs article.